-Too many whole grains, combined with medications that covered the symptoms that resulted from diet foods made from too many whole grains, led to thick and sticky bile flow.
+That’s because too many whole grains, combined with medications to cover the symptoms from diet foods made from too many whole grains, led to thick and sticky bile flow.
 When this happens, your body doesn’t have the best ability to break down healthy fats you eat.

-(PS – birth control is the worst when it comes to sludging up bile and it can indeed make you fat … but so could getting pregnant and having a baby.
+PS – birth control is the worst when it comes to sludging up bile and it can indeed make you fat … but so can getting pregnant and having a baby.
 So choose your fat, I guess 😉

-Add in the fact that I wasn’t eating a whole lot of healthy fats since I mostly followed low calorie plans, and this set me up for the perfect storm of bile flow gone wrong.
+Add in the fact that I wasn’t eating a whole lot of healthy fats while following low calorie plans, and this set me up for the perfect storm of bile flow gone wrong.

 Starting a low carb diet is a great first step.
-Getting rid of grains and processed foods that slow down bile can make a noticeable difference.
-Unfortunately that’s not always the only step necessary for most people.
+Also, getting rid of grains and processed foods that slow down bile can make a noticeable difference.
+Unfortunately, that’s not always the only step necessary.

-If you’ve read any of my books, you already know about Beet Flow.
+If you’ve read any of my books, you’ve heard me mention Beet Flow.
 This is a highly concentrated beet green supplement that can help bile flow more smoothly.
 Adding this to your supplement routine can stop diarrhea in its tracks for most people in the matter of a few days.

 What if you’re like me and your bile flow is extra stubborn?
-You can also try a suppository called Xeneplex.
+You can also try the suppository Xeneplex.

 You could also try a coffee enema to get sludgy bile moving – but that sounds like a whole lotta something-something in your butt, so I prefer the Xeneplex route.

-Get the directions on how to add Beet Flow to your routine here.
-Want to learn more about Xeneplex?
-Take the free Keto Digestion course.
-The course has instructions beyond some blogger telling you to stick pills in your butt.
+Get the directions on how to add Beet Flow here.
+If you’re interested in adding Xeneplex, take the free Keto Digestion course since there are instructions in the course beyond some blogger telling you to stick pills in your butt.